kemichai/rfmpy/docs/tutorial.rst

-Example using a subset of data
+Moho discontinuity example using a subset of data
 ==============

 Introduction